james-lemon/Mr-Genetics/COMMANDS-SCOREBOARD.md

 ## Scoreboard Command Usage

-Scoreboards are stored in individual config files under `scoreboards/` - one must be loaded for scoreboards to be functional!
+**Scoreboards** store all the data for an overall event - all the scores on all the leaderboards.
+They're stored in individual config files under `scoreboards/` - one must be loaded for scoreboards to be functional!

+Scoreboards divided into **divisions** - individual leaderboards with their own sets of fields players submit scores to (you would use these for multiple divisions in a tournament, like a harder song list for experienced players and an easier song list for novices.)

+Each division has a number of **fields** for individual songs, games, etc. Players directly submit scores to these, and admins can later verify them.

 *Formatting note: \<required argument> (optional argument) "Argument needs quotes"*